aleksihalt/NewspaperFearScraper/README.md

 # NewspaperFearScraper

+Scrapes news websites and counts the number of occurences of words 'death', 'dead', and 'die' to compare scare-tactics of newspapers.

+### Background
 Recently I have been interested in how different news media outlets treat the ongoing coronavirus situation.
 I have noticed my own mental health being affected by the amount of news that I read so I wanted to quantify the differences on some of these newspapers.
 My simple hypothesis was that newspapers like the Daily Mail rely on more fearmongering tactics than some of their competitors in order to attract clicks and readers.
 I created a webscraper that pulls titles and articles from the newspapers' websites and counts the occurences of "scary" words.
 The words I used for this simple exercise were "death", "die" and "dead".
 I created a scraper for the Daily Mail, and noticed that it also ran on the Guardian's website.
 I wanted to compare these two news outlets and see if they have significantly different usages of these words.

 The outcome was as expected.
 On the day of testing, The Daily Mail used the aforementioned words 4.12 times per article, and 0.2 times per title.